 Welcome to AutoTribute, where we pay tribute to the good cars — old or new; American, Asian or European; sports car or mainstream.
 We understand that there are only 24 hours in a day and a near infinite number of blogs, news sites, and people to follow.
-To spare you the overload, we set out to create a platform to brings you the news that matter.
-Our goal is to provide our readers with a portal to keep up to date, discuss, share and learn about the developments in the Automotive industry and marketplace.
+To spare you the overload, we set out to create a platform that brings you the news that matter and that allows you to keep up to date, discuss, share and learn about the developments in the automotive industry.
 A quick break-down of what we do:

 - Industry News: We cover the latest automotive news, auto shows and events and more 7 days a week, 365 days a year.
 Additionally, we provide opinion articles that thoroughly analyse the developments in the industry.
 The content is our own and written by our team